boguszpawlowski/ComposeCalendar/README.md

 The calendar state is leveraging Compose saving mechanism, so that the state will survive any configuration change, or the process death.

 ### Initial state
-Initial state is provided by the `rememberCalendarState()` function.
+Initial state for the static calendar is provided by the `rememberCalendarState()` function.
 If you need to change the initial conditions, you can pass the params to it:

 ```kotlin